 The After School Care Program (ASCP) is a private program that operates outside the hours of regular school operations to accommodate parents who cannot pick up their students at the end of the club period.
 Only students who are registered in the program may participate.
-Any student not registered in the program must be picked up during regular dismissal hours which run daily until 4:00pm, or 3:00pm on Wednesdays.
+Any student not registered in the program must be picked up during regular dismissal hours which run daily until 4:00pm or 3:00pm on Wednesdays.
 Pricing and registration information can be obtained from the school Business Department.
+Students are expected to adhere to the code of conduct during after-care hours.

 The ASCP program is provided until 6:00 p.m. every day.
 Regardless of the situation, we will call the local authorities and give them custody of the student after 6:15 p.m.
 Neither OSS nor the teacher assumes any responsibility for the welfare of the student.
 OSS doesn't offer before-school care.
-School opens and supervision starts at 7:15 a.m.
+School opens and supervision starts at 7:05 a.m.